Médecine Familiale 535 Family Practice

 THIRD DOSES FOR SELECT INDIVIDUALS:

-On August 17, 2021, Ontario announced that third doses of COVID19 vaccine are available at an interval of at least 2 months after the second dose, to the following individuals who are severely immune compromised:
+Third doses of COVID19 vaccine are available, at a minimum of 8 weeks after the second dose, to the following individuals:

-• Transplant recipients (including solid organ transplant and hematopoietic stem cell transplants)
+Transplant recipients (including solid organ transplant and hematopoietic stem cell transplants) and chimeric antigen receptor (CAR)-T cell recipients

 Additionally, residents of Long-Term Care Homes (LTCH), High-Risk Retirement Homes (RH) and Elder Care Lodges will be offered a third dose of vaccination at an interval of at least 5 months after the second dose.